 So don’t give up hope.
 Debtors' prisons were outlawed in the U.S. long ago, so you don’t need to worry about debt collectors’ threats of sending the police to your home.
 However, you do need to pay attention to legal documents and requirements to appear in court.

 That’s the worst that can happen.
 It’s not fun.
 It’s frustrating and stressful, but you can get through this, and you can avoid the worst-case scenario.

 When You Realize You Can’t Pay

 You might need to make difficult decisions about which loans to stop paying and which ones to keep current on.
-Conventional wisdom says to keep making payments on your home and auto loans, and to stop paying unsecured loans if you must, like personal loans and credit cards.
+Conventional wisdom says to keep making payments on your home and auto loans, and to stop paying unsecured loans like personal loans and credit cards if you must.
 The rationale is that you really don’t want to get evicted or have your vehicle repossessed.

 Federal Student Loans

 You might have extra options available if you borrowed for higher education through government loan programs.
 Loans that are backed by the federal government have benefits that you can’t find elsewhere.
 However, the benefits come with a price: these loans can’t be discharged in bankruptcy.

 You can stop making payments temporarily if you qualify for a deferment, giving you time to get back on your feet.
 This is an option during periods of unemployment or other financial hardship for some borrowers.